 Over the last couple of years, it has been a struggle to fully staff the organization, so in an effort to be flexible, we have worked in ‘bits and pieces’.
 In response to the environment and donor inquiries, we have tried to keep operating costs at a minimum by employing tactics such as part-time positions, and contract workers.
 However, over time, this does take a toll on the organization’s productivity.
 We expect programme growth to be incremental for at least the next 18 months.

 Up until 2009, YouthNet maintained a successful and sustainable funding strategy often with surplus assets.
 However, these have since eroded due to the downturn of the economy.
 In the following 5 years, we saw our funding often reduced or declined, due to the increase in requests of our donors.
 Additionally, some grants awarded were deferred to later fiscal quarters, making smart financial management vital in order to meet monthly obligations.

-Over the past 2 years we have had success in refocusing our fundraising efforts toward alternative revenue streams.
-YouthNet was a 2015 recipient of the Catlin End-to-End.
-We have also held 2 successful raffles and by July 2016, will have taken measures to drastically reduce our fixed costs.
-We have managed to reduce our deficit and by the end of this fiscal year, aim to be back to managing a small surplus.
+Over the past 4 years we have had success in refocusing our fundraising efforts toward alternative revenue streams.
+We hold an annual raffle and have taken measures to drastically reduce our fixed costs.
+We eliminated our deficit in 2016 and have since managed to maintain a small surplus.